-Installing a Graphics Card:

-Gently push down on the top edge of the card

-until it is fully inserted into the PCI Express x16

-slot.
-Make sure the card is securely seated in

-the slot and does not rock
+Installing a Graphics Card: Gently push down on the top edge of the card until it is fully inserted into the PCI Express slot.
+Make it is fully inserted into the PCI Express slot.
+Make sure the card is securely seated in the slot and does not rock

+· Removing the Card:

-Removing the Card: Gently push back on the lever on the slot and then lift the card straight out from the slot.
+Press the white latch at the end of the slot to release the card and then lift the card straight out from the slot.

-Back Panel Connectors 1-6
+1-6 Back Panel Connectors